Extension of algebroids Part I: The Construction: Introduction and results

-\begin{remark} The mentioned reference assumes that $E$ is an LAB which is needed for the obstruction behind the following.
+\begin{remarks}{For now: BLAs}{LABorBLA} The mentioned reference assumes that $E$ is an LAB which is needed for the obstruction behind the following.
 However, we will discuss the obstruction not until the second paper in this series, such that we will not assume that $E$ is an LAB.
-Observe that the following constructions work for BLAs as well such that it is not required to assume an LAB structure. \end{remark}
+Observe that the following constructions work for BLAs as well such that it is not required to assume an LAB structure. \end{remarks}